flowr-analysis/vscode-flowr/README.md

 ### Linting

-By default, the extension ships with all linting rules that are available in *flowR*, extensive information about which can be found on the [wiki page](https://github.com/flowr-analysis/flowr/wiki/Linter).
+By default, the extension enables all linting rules available in *flowR* except `naming-convention` and `roxygen-arguments`; extensive information about the rules can be found on the [wiki page](https://github.com/flowr-analysis/flowr/wiki/Linter).
+The package-structure rules `software-has-license` and `software-has-tests` are only applied when the file is part of an R package (i.e. a `DESCRIPTION` file is present up the directory tree), so they do not add noise to standalone scripts.
+You can adjust the enabled rules under `vscode-flowr.linter.enabledRules`.
 Some linters additionally ship with code actions in the form of quick fixes which, once invoked, automatically edit or remove the relevant code snippet.

 To manually invoke the linter, you can use the "Code Quality Analysis (Linter)" command.
 Additionally, you can modify under what conditions the linter automatically refreshes its results in the extension's settings.